-Living with the impact of a temporary serious illness, chronic illness, or injury can be draining in many ways and adversely impact your mental health.
+Have you ever thought about how hobbies improve your mental health?
+Living with the impact of a challenging health issue can be draining in many ways and adversely impact your mental health.
 The routine of illness/injury can quickly take over.
 It feels like the illness or injury dictates your life and is in control.
-It feels like parts of you are slipping away and you don’t recognise yourself anymore.
+Like parts of you are slipping away and you don’t recognise yourself anymore.

 Having been inspired by my own and a colleague’s experience, and others writing about their experience, I share the 10 ways hobbies and personal interests can help you improve your mental health, and restore some normality to your life, your quality of life, and your sense of self.

 How hobbies improve your mental health and quality of life

 Here are 10 ways in which hobbies improve your mental health and quality of life.
 Hobbies can: